Triviaali/CFR/README.md

 https://github.com/Triviaali/CFR/blob/master/maarittelydokumentti.md

 ## How to run
-clone the project and navigate into the folder then run:
+clone the project and navigate into the src folder then run:
 ```
-python3 RPS.py
+python3 run.py
 ```

 ## Tests
-create a python virtual environment, activate it and then in the project folder run:
+create a python virtual environment in the project root folder, activate it and then navigate to src folder and finally run:
 ```
 pytest
 ```